Burndown vs Burnup Charts: What They Are and When to Use Them

 Burndown charts are great at showing progress in a project – they are easy to understand and make it clear how much work remains in a project.
 Here are a few instances where you could use a burndown chart to visualize progress:

-- Tracking Milestones: When your project has defined milestones or deadlines, a burndown chart can help make sure you’re on track by providing a clear visual of the remaining work.
-(Though if you need more detailed information on Milestones, a Gantt chart, like the ones you can create in Visor would be a better solution)
+• Tracking Milestones: When your project has defined milestones or deadlines, a burndown chart can help make sure you’re on track by providing a clear visual of the remaining work.
+Milestones are staples in a lot of chart-types because they help make information more clear.
+For example, Milestone Gantt charts (which you can create in Visor) are popular in roadmaps.

 However, burndown charts have some specific caveats – the following are some instances where burndown charts may not be the best choice

-- Short-Term Projects: For projects that are very short-term (e.g. a few days to a week), setting up and maintaining a burndown chart may be more effort than it’s worth.
-Simpler tracking methods like the Kanban-style boards you can create in Visor may be better for such projects.
+• Short-Term Projects: For projects that are very short-term (e.g. a few days to a week), setting up and maintaining a burndown chart may be more effort than it’s worth.
+Simpler tracking methods like the Kanban boards you can create in Visor may be better for such projects.

 The Elements of a Burndown Chart